beyersar/SDGTK/_pages/about.md

 The person responsible for the Treptow-Köpenick district office is Dennis Lumme, the municipal development policy officer. <br>

-Harald Oehlerking was responsible for the design of the sustainability strategy.
+Harald Oehlerking was responsible for the design of the sustainability strategy. <br>

+The entire project was funded by the "Servicestelle Kommunen in der Einen Welt" as part of the INDIKON and DATAKON projects.